zamanapp/prayers-call/docs/guide/one-time-calculator.md

 })
 ```

-For configuration options, refer to the [Config](../config.md) section.
+For configuration details, refer to the [Config](../config.md) section.

-## Methods
+## Available Functions

-The calculator offer a number of methods to help you get Prayer times, Qiyam times and Qibla.

 ### getAllPrayerTimes

-This method returns a array of [`TimeObject`]() containing the prayer name and it's time. the time is a `Date` object.
+Returns an array of [`TimeObject`]() with prayer names and their corresponding time as a Javascript `Date` object.

 ::: info
-Sunrise time object is included in the array
+The array includes the sunrise time object.
 :::

 ```ts